-As we have discussed above, an investor has three options to choose for allocating money to stocks.
-And the allocation of money is entirely dependent on an investor’s risk appetite and return expectations.
-All these categories (large cap, mid cap, and small cap) consist of some really good long-term investment opportunities for high returns.
-It is always prudent to allocate fund proportionately into each of these segment as each segment offers a unique opportunity.
+Hence, as discussed above, an investor has three options for allocating money to stocks.
+And the allocation of money depends entirely on an investor’s risk appetite and return expectations.
+All these categories (large-cap, mid-cap, and small-cap) have good long-term investment opportunities for high returns.
+It is always prudent to allocate funds proportionately to each segment as each segment offers a unique opportunity.

-For high risky investors, small cap stock is his playground but for safe investors, large cap stock is his playground.
+For highly risky investors, the small-cap stock is their playground, but for safe investors, a large-cap stock is their playground.

-This has a been a guide to the top difference between Large Cap vs Small Cap.
-Here we also discuss the Large Cap vs Small Cap key differences with infographics and comparison table.
+This has guided the top difference between Large Caps vs Small Caps.
+Here we also discuss the key differences between the Large Cap and Small Cap with infographics and a comparison table.
 You may also have a look at the following articles to learn more-